 Treatment for tinnitus will depend on whether or not there's an underlying condition contributing to it and the severity of symptoms

 While noise-induced hearing loss and tinnitus can affect anyone, musicians, people who work in construction, and individuals consistently exposed to loud sounds are more susceptible.
-Some people with tinnitus won’t have any hearing loss at all, although they may become sensitive to sound (hyperacusis).
-Hormonal changes related to lifestyle issues such as constant fatigue, poor sleeping habits, and depression can sometimes contribute to tinnitus.
-Additional causes or contributing factors may include:
+Some people with tinnitus won't have any hearing loss at all on an audiogram, but on more accurate testing such as otoacoustic emissions we will find evidence of hearing loss in all patients.
+Some people suffering from tinnitus may become sensitive to sound (hyperacusis).
+Hormonal changes related to lifestyle issues such as constant fatigue, poor sleeping habits, anxiety, and depression can sometimes contribute to tinnitus.
+Additional causes or contributing factors may include

 A virus, ear infection, or blockage in the ear (usually causes temporary tinnitus)